 Larry’s Beach Club

 The sprawling Larry’s Beach Club was originally built as two single-family homes in the forties.
-Once joined, the neighborhood bar operated as The Pump then Across the Tracks then McCabes Beach Club before it was sold around eight years ago and became Larry’s Beach Club.
+Once joined, the neighborhood bar operated as The Pump, then Across the Tracks, then McCabes Beach Club before it was sold around eight years ago and became Larry’s Beach Club.
 The iconic dive bar is fun and casual with kitschy decor and a laid back coastal vibe.
 Larry’s draws a colorful eclectic crowd making it an entertaining people watching spot.
 The onsite restaurant serves crowd pleasers such as jalapeño poppers, chicken wings, burgers and pizzas at inexpensive prices.
-Open from 10am to 2pm, Larry’s also serves breakfast and lunch.
+Open from 10am to 2am, Larry’s also serves breakfast and lunch.
 Sports are shown on flat screen TV’s throughout the bar.

 The Pour House also serves tasty modern American fare.
 The menu features salads, sandwiches and specialties including Truffle Fries, Dirty Chips and Seared Ahi Tuna.
 There’s a full bar with sixteen local and Belgian beers on tap.
 The Pour House also features rediscovered classic cocktails such as the Manhattan, Old Fashioned and Pisco Sour.
-Three flat screen TV’s and a pool table provide further entertainment.
+Flat screen TV’s and a pool table provide further entertainment.